Multi-Agent Corridor Generating Algorithm

-The final \emph{EvacuateAndPush} procedure is responsible to push disturbing agents that located inside a corridor out of it and to push the main agent through the corridor.
-It receives the main agent with its corridor and EVs and other agents.
-The example of \emph{EvacuateAndPush} procedure is also depicted in Fig. \ref{fig:cga_instance} (j-k).

-\subsection{Pseudocode}
+\paragraph{Pseudocode}

-The high-level pseudocode of CGA-MAPF is illustrated in Algorithm \ref{alg:cga-mapf}.
-The algorithm starts with the preprocessing stage, where it creates SVS or uploads it if saved previously (line \ref{line:svs}).
+The high-level pseudocode of \cgamapf (excluding the blue text) and \cgapibt (including the blue text) is illustrated in Algorithm \ref{alg:cga-mapf}.
+The algorithm starts by creating SVS (line \ref{line:svs}).
 The algorithm halts only when all the agents are at their goal locations (line \ref{line:while}).
-In every time step it loops through all agents (lines \ref{line:for1}-\ref{line:for1ends}).
-Algorithm continues to the next agent if agent $a$ (line \ref{line:for1}) already planned (lines \ref{line:if1}-\ref{line:if1ends}).
-If $a$ is at its goal but the goal is temporal, $a$ sets back its goal to be the initial one (lines \ref{line:if2}-\ref{line:if2ends}).
-Then, $a$ creates a corridor for itself by \emph{CreateCorridor} procedure (line \ref{line:createcorridor}) and attempts to find EVs with \emph{FindEVs} procedure.
-If \emph{FindEVs} fails, the algorithm switches to the next agent (lines \ref{line:if3}-\ref{line:if3ends}).
-At last, the \emph{EvacuateAndPush} procedure is executed (line \ref{line:evacuateandpush}).
-The \emph{UpdateOrder} function sends all finished agents to the end of the order (line \ref{line:updateorder}).
-If succeeded, the algorithm returns a set of paths for every agent (line \ref{line:return}).
+In every time step, it loops through all agents (lines \ref{line:for1}-\ref{line:for1ends}).
+Algorithm~\ref{alg:cga-mapf} continues to the next agent if agent $a$ (line \ref{line:for1}) already has an active plan (lines \ref{line:if1}-\ref{line:if1ends}).
+If $a$ is at its goal but the goal is temporary, $a$ sets back its goal to be the initial one (lines \ref{line:if2}-\ref{line:if2ends}).
+In \cgapibt, if the next vertex is non-SV, the algorithm executes PIBT on agent $a$ and continues to the next agent (lines \ref{line:ifsv_start}-\ref{line:ifsv_end}).
+Then, \cgamapf creates a corridor for a by the \createcorridor procedure (line \ref{line:createcorridor}) and attempts to evacuate the corridor with \evacuate procedure.
+If \evacuate fails, the algorithm continues to the next agent (lines \ref{line:if3}-\ref{line:if3ends}).
+After that, the \push procedure is executed (line \ref{line:evacuateandpush}).
+Lastly, all agents execute their plan for time-step $i$ (the agents without an active plan remain in their current locations)(line \ref{line:execute}).
+The {\tt UpdateOrder} function sends all finished agents to the end of the order (line \ref{line:updateorder}).
+Due to the reachability property, a first agent in order is guaranteed to eventually reach its goal.
+The {\tt UpdateOrder} ensures that every agent at some point will be first in the order.
+If succeeds, the algorithm returns a set of paths for every agent (line \ref{line:return}).

-\subsection{THEORETICAL PROPERTIES}
+\section{Theoretical Properties}